kohlschutter/junixsocket/src/site/markdown/compatibility.md

 Support for [custom architectures](customarch.html) can be added by compiling a custom native binary on the target machine, or by [cross-compiling](crosscomp.html) using clang/LLVM on a suitable host.

-## Future versions

-Future junixsocket major releases (e.g., 3.x, 4.x) may require newer versions of Java, most likely aligned with the Java LTS (Long Term Support) releases.

-A future junixsocket 3.x branch will support Java 11 or newer.

-Critical bug fixes will be incorporated at least in every previous major release (e.g., into 2.x when 3.0 is released).